JoBecon/JoBecon.github.io/_pages/about.md

 ---
 About
 --------------------
-Thank you for visiting and welcome!
+Welcome and thank you for visiting!

 I am a PhD Candidate in Economics at Goethe University Frankfurt.
-My research interests are in the fields of Macro-Finance, International Finance and Banking.
+My research interests lie in the intersection of Macro-Finance, International Finance and Banking.
+I am particularyl interested in the role of banks (and banking regulation) for the foreign exchange markets.

 This page contains information on my current and past research, teaching and personal background.